RAMP-project/RAMP-mobility/README.md

 Four charging strategies are implemented, to simulate different scenarios.

 1. *Uncontrolled*: The base case, where no control over the user behaviour is applied.
 If the charging point is available, the battery is charged immediately at the nominal power, until a user-defined value of SOC<sub>max</sub>.
 2. *Perfect Foresight*: Strategy aiming at quantifying the possibility to implement a Vehicle-to-grid solution.
-If the CP is available, the car is charged right before the end of the parking, at the nominal power, until the SOC satisfies the needs of the following journey.
-This allows to compute the part of EV battery available to the system, without affecting the user driving range.
+If the charging point is available, the car is charged right before the end of the parking, at the nominal power, until the SOC satisfies the needs of the following journey.
+This allows to compute the part of the vehicle's battery available to the system, without affecting the user driving range.
 3. *Night Charge*: First smart charging strategy.
 It aims at shifting the charging events to the night period.
 The car is charged only if the charging point is available and the parking happens during nighttime.
 4. *RES Integration*: Second smart charging method.
-Has the goal of coupling the RES power generation with the transport sector.
-The car is charged only if the charging point is available and the parking happens during periods when there is excess of RES power production.
+Has the goal of coupling the renewable power generation with the transport sector.
+The car is charged only if the charging point is available and the parking happens during periods when there is excess of renewable power production.
 As this condition is evaluated through the residual load curve, a file containing it should be provided in the folder "Input_data/Residual Load duration curve".

 Only the results of the *Perfect Foresight* strategy are currently uploaded.
 Please consider that the results of the three other strategies will be uploaded soon.